 Implications for American Power in the Information Age

-In terms of America power, while America is not a territorial empire in the traditional sense, it has clearly built its position and wealth on the back of its investments and engagements abroad, The battle in the Information Age is about the race to make breakthrough innovations that will provide the ultimate advantage and determine who rises and who falls becoming the undisputed leading global power for most of the 20th century.
+In terms of America power, while America is not a territorial empire in the traditional sense, it has clearly The battle in the Information Age is about the race to make breakthrough innovations that will provide the ultimate advantage and determine who rises and who fallsbuilt its position and wealth on the back of its investments and engagements abroad, becoming the undisputed leading global power for most of the 20th century.
 The analysis in last month’s Sign concluded that America’s relative global power started to decline starting in 2001 across three areas in particular – economic, multi-lateral alliances and its soft power – but was stable in two critical areas: military and innovation, despite a sharp increase in investments in these areas by its principal rival, China.
 While China appears to be closing the gap in terms of absolute economic output as measured by GDP – with the US’s share of global GDP falling to c.25% in 2019 (from c.30% in 2000) as China’s share increased to 16% – the US has retained its dominant economic position in part due to the strength of its financial system, the position of the US dollar as the de facto global reserve currency as well as its continuing leadership in innovation.

 If America can achieve the latter scenario it will create a historic ‘first’, bucking the trajectory of past empires by replacing its existing Industrial Empire with a new Information Age empire of its own making.
 Doing so would be revolutionary: throughout history empires have risen and fallen as valuable assets (land, people and resources) have changed hands between various actors – the same assets, new management, so to speak.
 An American Information Age Empire would be the inverse – new assets, same management – as the country redefines the source of its wealth and power through innovation and technology, changing dramatically in the process to become a very different America.
 Whether this is possible will depend entirely on its ability to continue to host the world’s leading innovation ecosystem and to collaborate with other power blocs and leading nations world over as a partner.